poti1/runtime-debugger/README.md

 Returns a unique list of elements.

-List::Util in at least perl v5.16 does not provide a unique function.
+List::Util in lower than v5.26 does not provide a unique function.

 ## Internal Properties